Contact Information

 Hours: 54 lecture

-Basic principles and concepts of the aging process; includes the physical, social, emotional, and mental components of health.
-Benefits of health promotion and preventive action for the aging are also explored.
-(CSU)
+Designed to identify and examine basic principles and concepts of the aging process; including the physical, social, emotional, and mental components of health.
+Benefits of health promotion programs and preventive actions for the aging are also explored.
+(CSU, UC)

 Program Student Learning Outcomes (PSLOs)